Since the invention of audio and video recordings we have witnessed some amazing things:

-Christians do not have the power to lay down and pick up their lives forever, they have the assurance from the one that does, that when their lives are over He will raise them up again, because if He has the power to pick up His own life, He certainly has the power to raise up yours.
+Christians do not have the power to lay down their lives and then pick them back up again.
+They do, however, have the assurance from the One who does have this power, that when their lives are over He will raise them up once again.
+We know that if He has the power to pick up His own life, He certainly has the power to raise up others as well.

-We often ask what would we have done if we were there - we would like to be transported back to that time to see where we could be, when Jesus surveyed the view form the cross, where would He have seen us?
+We often ask ourselves, "What would we have done if we were there, if we were transported back to that time?"
+If we were there on that terrible day as Jesus surveyed the view from the cross, where would He have seen us?

-- Romans: Unbelievers, unwittingly opposing God and crucifying the Savior.
-Today we have many who do not believe and are in the darkness living as puppets for Satan through their ignorance, and oppose God and Christ without knowing.
+- The Romans: They were unbelievers, unwittingly opposing God and crucifying the Savior.
+Today we have many who do not believe and are in the darkness manipulated by Satan through their ignorance, and opposing God and Christ without even knowing it.

-- Jews: Believed in God, but refused to accept God's word made flesh.
+- The Jews: Believed in God but refused to accept God's word made flesh.
 Today, how many claim to know and believe in God but refuse to obey His word and follow Jesus instead of traditions and doctrines not based on the Bible.
-We reject God when we reject Christ.
-We Reject Christ when we reject His word.
+We reject God when we reject Christ; we reject Christ when we reject His word.

-- Disciples: Believed in Jesus, but refused to stand with Him under pressure.
+- The Disciples: They believed in Jesus but refused to stand with Him when under pressure.
 Jesus said that many would receive the word, but when persecutions came would quickly fall away.
-Among our own members we have many who have confessed Christ and have been baptized, but when it comes time to choose to remain faithful to Christ instead of a bad habit, sexual sin, worldly friends, pressure of family or jobs, they, like early disciples, ran away and watched from a distance as the mob killed their Lord.
+Among our own members today we have many who have confessed Christ and have been baptized, but when it comes time to choose between Christ or a bad habit, a sexual sin, worldly friends, the pressure of family or jobs, they, like the early disciples, run away and watch from a distance the mob who killed their Lord.

-- On the cross with Jesus: Only Jesus went to the cross, no one else went with Him.
-There could have been 13 crosses on Calvary that day, (did you even think that if the soldiers would have caught the disciples and they confessed Christ, they would have all been crucified?), but only one was willing to go.
-Today, all those who confess His name, sincerely repent of their sins, are baptized and follow Christ until He returns, they are on the cross with Jesus (Romans 6:3-5).
+- Those on the cross with Jesus: Only Jesus went to the cross, no one else went with Him.
+There could have been 12 crosses on Calvary that day (if the soldiers would have caught the disciples and they confessed Christ, they also would have been crucified with Him).
+However, we know that only one was willing to go.
+Today, all those who confess His name, sincerely repent of their sins, are baptized and follow Christ until He returns, these are the ones on the cross with Jesus.